 Types of Marine Batteries Explained

-While they use a similar construction, these batteries do differ in their purpose.
-There are three type of marine batteries reviewed here: deep cycle batteries, starting batteries, and dual-purpose batteries.
+While they use similar construction, these batteries do differ in their purpose.
+There are three types of marine batteries reviewed here: deep cycle batteries, starting batteries, and dual-purpose batteries.

 1. Deep cycle batteries

 They are designed to give up a greater percentage of their stored energy before taking damage.
 They’re designed to provide power for several continuous hours, making them great for trolling motors.

 2. Starting batteries

 Starting batteries put out short bursts of high current.
 As you might guess from the name, marine starting batteries are designed to start a boat engine.
 If you use a starting battery to run a motor, you’ll discharge it too far and cause damage.

 They are hybrids of the two above types.
 They can be used both to start an engine and to provide long-term power.
 This is great if you need a battery to start the engine and power electronic systems on your boat.